zotero/zotero/README.md

 [Zotero](https://www.zotero.org/) is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.

+If you cannot find your results in the [issues panel](https://github.com/zotero/zotero/issues), try to find [Zotero Forums](https://forums.zotero.org/).

-Please post feature requests or bug reports to the [Zotero Forums](https://forums.zotero.org/).
+If the issue you put here is not answered, you can try posting feature requests or bug reports to the [Zotero Forums](https://forums.zotero.org/).
 If you're having trouble with Zotero, see [Getting Help](https://www.zotero.org/support/getting_help).

 For more information on how to use this source code, see the [Zotero documentation](https://www.zotero.org/support/dev/source_code).